Glucosamine & Chondroitin Work-My Experience

 I remembered my love of glucosamine and chondroitin and thought it was time to get some more!
 So, I am back on it.
 I hope it works as well as last time.
 I have been off since 2001.
 I'm not quite as bad as I was when I first took it, but close.

 The researchers say that they need to do more studies on larger populations.
 They also were not able to prove significant cartilage re-growth.
-What ever they say, I know in my heart that mix of glucosamine and chondroitin did something pretty significant to my joints.
+What ever they say, I know that the mix of glucosamine and chondroitin did something pretty significant to my joints.
 It proved itself to me years ago!